 The Music Program is taught on Mondays by a certified Music Teacher.
 The program is required for all pupils in grades kindergarten through sixth.
-Those students who are interested in participating in our Chorus may join our afternoon Chorus Club (Grades 2-6).
+Those students who are interested in participating in our Chorus may join our Monday afternoon Chorus Club (Grades 2-6).

-PHYSICAL EDUCATION PROGRAM
+HEALTH & PHYSICAL EDUCATION PROGRAM

-Physical Education is required of all pupils in the Island Heights Grade School.
+The Health & Physical Education program is required of all pupils in the Island Heights Grade School.
 A pupil may be excused for medical reasons when documented by a physician's note.
-All classes participate in Physical Education twice a week.
+All classes participate in Physical Education twice a week on Tuesdays and Thursdays.
+Students are required and dress comfortably and wear sneakers on PE days.
+Students will have a weekly Health period on Fridays.
+Additionally, all students will participate in a weekly Wellness period, which will focus on our school wide character education program, as well as social-emotional health.